GIDSOpenStandaarden/OpenSNS-IRMA-Auth/README.md

        IRMA_SERVER_TOKEN=f1aa25cd6fc...

-1. IRMA_SERVER_JWTPUBLICKEYFILE, the JWT public key from your irma server.
+1. IRMA_SERVER_JWTPUBLICKEY, the JWT public key from your irma server.
 Make sure the file ends with .pem and is located in the /keys folder.
 The format must be pem (-----BEGIN PUBLIC KEY----- ... -----END PUBLIC KEY-----)

-       IRMA_SERVER_JWTPUBLICKEYFILE=/keys/mypublickeyfrommyirmaserver.pem
+       IRMA_SERVER_JWTPUBLICKEY=/keys/mypublickeyfrommyirmaserver.pem

-1. GIDS_SERVER_JWTPUBLICKEYFILE/GIDS_SERVER_JWTPRIVATEKEYFILE.
+1. GIDS_SERVER_JWTPUBLICKEY/GIDS_SERVER_JWTPRIVATEKEY.
 Generate a keypair in the root directory by running:

         cd keys
         ../tools/keygen.sh